All Episodes

 There's my prediction.

-Anyway, we appreciate both of you.
+Anyway, we appreciate both of you, Carol Roth.

-And by the way, I did forget at the uh start, our friend Joe has his new book out.
+And by the way, I did forget at the start, our friend Joe has his new book out.

-And progressively worse, why today's Democrats ain't your daddy's donkeys.
+And progressively worse, why today's Democrats Ain't Your Daddy's Donkeys.

 It's on Hannity.com, Amazon.com, and bookstores around the country.

-Uh Joe Concha, Carol Roth, appreciate you both.
+Joe Conchick, Carol Roth, appreciate you both.

-800-941 Sean on number if you want to be a part of the program.
+800-941-Sean on number if you want to be a part of the program.

-800-941 Sean is our number if you want to be a part of the uh program.
+25 now to the top of the hour, 800-941-Sean is our number if you want to be a part of the program.

-They have other great services for expecting moms and new moms, including counseling and baby formula and diapers, whatever people need, they're always there to help.
+They have other great services for expecting moms and new moms, including counseling and baby formula and diapers, whatever people need.

-Yeah, and the thing is is they go to all the areas in the country that have these abortion centers, they're strategically placed, you know, to go to places where people are in despair, might be in at-risk communities and need the most help.
+They're strategically placed, you know, to go to places where people are in despair, might be in at-risk communities and need the most help.

 And they go there where nobody else goes.

-So it's an amazing thing, and you can go to their website anytime, and you can see the lives that they're saving and that you're helping them to change.
+And you can go to their website anytime and you can see the lives that they're saving and that you're helping them to change.

-It's it's pretty incredible.
+It's pretty incredible.

-You can donate securely, pine pound two fifty keyword baby, pound two fifty keyword baby on the web.
+Pound250, keyword baby, pound250, keyword baby on the web.

-Even our but old buddy fake Jake.
+Even our old buddy fake Jake.

-I don't even know if I should call him fake Jake anymore, because he did do a good job.
+I don't even know if I should call him Fake Jake anymore because he did do a good job.

-He had been ex abusively biased uh towards Donald Trump uh in the lead up to that debate that he moderated with with Dana Bash, who did an awful interview with Kamala Harris, but putting that aside, he called out Harris for dodging questions during the debate.
+He had been abusively biased towards Donald Trump in the lead up to that debate that he moderated with Dana Bash, who did an awful interview with Kamala Harris.

-One of the few in the meet I don't know what's going on.
+I don't know what's going on.

 Maybe CNN's trying to actually rebrand themselves.